• Skip to main content

 News Presentation Era: BBC National News: May 1999 - February 2004

-On Air Talent: Anna Ford, Dan Austin, Denis Murray, Edgar Martin, Fiona Bruce, Gavin Esler, George Alagiah, Gwenan Edwards, Huw Edwards, Jeremy Bowen, John Simpson, Kate Adie, Michael Buerk, Mike Embley, Noel Thompson, Peter Offer, Peter Sissons, Phil Vowels, Sian Williams, Stephen Montgomery
+On Air Talent: Anna Ford, Dan Austin, Denis Murray, Edgar Martin, Fiona Bruce, Gavin Esler, George Alagiah, Gwenan Edwards, Huw Edwards, Jeremy Bowen, John Simpson, Kate Adie, Matthew Amroliwala, Michael Buerk, Mike Embley, Noel Thompson, Peter Offer, Peter Sissons, Phil Vowels, Sian Williams, Stephen Montgomery

 Programme Genre: News